Dor-sketch/Anki-SmartReviewPad/README.md

 SmartReviewPad is an Anki add-on that helps you review your cards more effectively.
 Now with added features like automatic answer checking and sound effects to improve your learning experience!

+## Motivation 🤔

+Anki is a great tool for learning and memorizing information.
+However, it can be tedious to use, especially when reviewing large decks.
+SmartReviewPad aims to solve this problem by enhancing the Anki experience with new features and improvements.

+## Architecture 🏗️

+SmartReviewPad is implemented as an `Anki add-on`, extending Anki's internal functionality.
+It uses best practices for code readability and efficiency, including object-oriented programming and asynchronous event handling.
+3 main components are used to implement the add-on:

+1. `Hooking`: The code uses Anki's `gui_hooks` to append custom functions to existing events.
+For example, `gui_hooks.reviewer_did_show_question.append(my_update_card_review)` ensures that my_update_card_review gets called when the reviewer shows a question.

+2. `Overriding`: The `MyReviewer` class inherits from Anki's Reviewer class.
+By defining methods in MyReviewer that also exist in the Reviewer class (like `onBridgeCmd`), the new class is overriding the base class's methods.
+This means when the method is called on an instance of MyReviewer, it will use your new definition instead of the original one.

+3. `DOM Manipulation`: The code uses Anki's `webview.eval` function to execute JavaScript code in the reviewer window.
+This allows you to manipulate the DOM and change the HTML content of the page.
+For example, `webview.eval("document.getElementById('my-id').innerHTML = 'Hello World!'")` will change the inner HTML of the element with the id `my-id` to `Hello World!`.

 ## Features 🛠️

 - **Interactive Front Side**: Now enhanced with automatic answer checking.
 Enter your answer on the front side of the card, and SmartReviewPad will automatically verify it against the back side. 🌍